Junior Year – 11th Grade College Planning Checklist

 Virtual Admissions Events

-Some schools have already opened their campuses up for in-person visits, however, the majority have not.
+Some schools have already opened their campuses up for in-person visits, however, some still have not.
 Until they do, virtual visits are the way to go.

 Once your child has their list of 10 to 15 schools they are thinking of applying to, it’s a good idea to attend virtual campus tours (self-guided or student ambassador led), online recruiter presentations, or one-on-one video conferencing sessions with admissions officers.